Babumoshai Bandookbaaz: Casting and development

 Nawazuddin Siddiqui as Babu plays the role of a sharp shooter for which he took special lessons in handling guns and action.
 Prague based cinematographer Vishal Vittal was signed in for the film and added an international look to the rustic landscape of Uttar Pradesh while the crisp dialogues of Ghalib Asad Bhopali (son of famous lyricist Asad Bhopali) adds humour and spark to the desi flavour and dialect.
 A special dialect coach was engaged at the shoot to capture the inherent flavour.
 Detailed research was done for costumes and sets to give an authentic look.
 All the songs were choreographed by Jeet Singh.

 Filming

 Principal photography of the film's first schedule began in, June 2016, in Uttar Pradesh.
 The first schedule was completed in July 2016.
-The film shooting was wrapped up in January 2017 and is due to release in 25 June 2017.
+The film shooting was wrapped up in January 2017 and is due to release on 25 June 2017.
 The film is made in only 5 crore Indian rupees including print and advertisement.